Post University: Post Tree

 The Post Tree is a Camperdown elm (Ulmus Camperdownii) that once served as the backdrop for the university's logo.
 The tree measures 13 feet in height with an average spread of 28 feet.
 The trunk's circumference is 110 inches.
 The Post Tree is over a half century old.
 In 2014, it was added to the list of Connecticut's Notable Trees, and has become part of Connecticut's natural historic record.
 The elm has been used for student events and as a place to take photos.

+Student life

+Post University supports a range of extracurricular activities through student-led organizations, including academic clubs, cultural groups, leadership councils, and recreational programs.
+In February 2025, Post University announced the addition of a women's flag football varsity program set to begin competition in spring 2026, becoming the first college in Connecticut to sponsor the sport at the collegiate level.
+The program made its debut in March 2026.

 Residence halls

 There are six student residence halls on campus.
 West Hall houses approximately 100 first-year students and was renovated in 2011.
 Middle Hall houses approximately 44 first-year students.
 Paparazzo Hall houses 44 first-year students and was renovated in 2013.
 South Hall houses approximately 60 upperclassmen students and was renovated in 2012.
 East Hall houses approximately 60 upperclassmen students.
 Okinaga Hall is the newest constructed apartment-style residence hall for upperclassmen.